hypertrack/sdk-expo/README.md

         "hypertrack-sdk-expo",
         {
-          "publishableKey": "YourPublishableKey", // find this in the HyperTrack dashboard "locationPermission": "We need your location to track delivered orders."
+          "publishableKey": "YourPublishableKey", // find this in the HyperTrack dashboard "locationPermission": "We need your location to track delivered orders.", "motionPermission": "We need your motion to improve in-app experience."
         }
       ]
     ]